josnelihurt/esp32-wifi-serial/README.md

 ## Quick Start

-1. Flash the firmware to your ESP32-C3 device using PlatformIO
+1. Flash the firmware to your ESP32-C3 device using PlatformIO (configured for ESP32-C3 DevKitM-1)
 2. On first boot, the device creates a WiFi access point (default IP: `192.168.4.1`)
 3. Connect to the AP and navigate to `http://192.168.4.1` in your browser
 4. Configure WiFi credentials and MQTT broker settings via the web interface
-5. Connect your ARM devices to the serial ports (USB/UART)
+5. Connect your ARM devices to the serial ports (USB/UART) using GPIO 0 (RX) and GPIO 1 (TX)
 6. Access serial consoles via MQTT topics or the web interface tabs

 ## Hardware Requirements

-- ESP32-C3 SuperMini (or compatible ESP32-C3 board)
+- ESP32-C3 SuperMini (primary target) or ESP32-C3 DevKitM-1 (tested configuration)
 - One ARM embedded device (Raspberry Pi, Orange Pi, etc.) connected via UART
 - USB cable for debugging (built into ESP32-C3)
 - WiFi network (or use AP mode)

+**Note:** The firmware uses GPIO 0 (RX) and GPIO 1 (TX) for Serial1, which are standard UART pins on ESP32-C3 boards.
+The PlatformIO configuration is set for ESP32-C3 DevKitM-1, but the pin mappings should work on most ESP32-C3 boards including the SuperMini.

 ## Pinout and Connections